Editorial Standards

 Part II, original statement and the residual method

-- Line 4, enter the total fair market value and the total allocation for each class.
+- Line 4, enter the total fair market value and the total allocation for each class (these are two distinct columns and can differ – FMV reflects what the assets are worth, while allocation reflects how consideration is assigned across classes under the §1060 residual method).
 For Classes VI and VII, the form wants the combined fair market value and combined allocation.
 Keep a separate schedule that shows the split, your reviewers will thank you.

-- Line 6, complete the maximum consideration.
+- Line 6, answer 'Yes' or 'No' to whether the purchaser also acquired a license, covenant not to compete, lease, employment, management, or similar arrangement with the seller (or seller's principals).
+If 'Yes,' attach a statement specifying (a) the type of agreement and (b) the maximum amount of consideration (not including interest) paid or to be paid under the agreement.
 If the maximum cannot be known, describe how you will compute it and over what period.
 This is where you translate the earnout formula into plain English.

 Add a short attachment that shows the earnout formula and a reasonable upper bound.
 Future reallocations will move faster when the logic is already on paper.